Ghost in the Noonday Sun: Release

 Medak says after he attended a private screening with Sellers and Milligan: “We all just wanted to kill ourselves.”
 The film was shot in 1973 and has a copyright notice in the opening credits for 1974.
 Columbia Pictures deemed the film not worthy of cinematic release.
 "Even Peter Sellers was bad in it," said Fleischman later.

 According to Medak, Sellers wanted to buy back the film from Columbia, and for the director and Milligan to redo the narration and re-edit the film for Sellers to get it released.
 But then Sellers called and said, "I can’t buy back the film because it’s been written up for twice as much as it cost."
 It was ultimately released on Betamax and VHS home video in 1985, and on DVD in 2016.

+Reception

+Variety wrote: "Ghost In The Noonday Sun arrives as a genuine surprise release (albeit on pay TV) not because of its quality but rather because of its very existence.
+The 1973 production which stars Peter Sellers had been believed by many key artistic contributors to be incomplete and unfinishable.
+However, perhaps because of pay's hunger for product, it now surfaces as an unpretentious comedy of modest merits unlikely to stir cries of revival or mainstream playoff. ...The original script by Evan Jones appears to be quite thin on tension and one imagines both Sellers and Spike Milligan (credited with additional dialog), as a rival bumbling pirate chief, camping and padding the antics during filming.
+Their efforts produce lengthy and tedious slapstick tracts. ...Filmed in Cyprus, the location work is quite handsome and remaining technical credits outshine the artistic components of the picture.
+Acting is largely uninspired and frantic with the story finally running out of steam rather than reaching a satisfying conclusion."

 The Ghost of Peter Sellers

 In 2016, it was announced that Peter Medak was directing a feature-length documentary about the ill-fated production, called The Ghost of Peter Sellers.
-The film originated with Paul Iacovou, Managing Director of Vegas Media in Cyprus, who got Medak involved.
+The film originated with Paul Iacovou, managing director of Vegas Media in Cyprus, who got Medak involved.
 It was released in 2018 after some production delays.

+The documentary formed the basis for an audio comedy drama by Bob Sinfield titled Peter Sellers at Sea, which was broadcast on BBC Radio 4 Extra in September 2025.
+Kerry Shale played Medak and Jack Klaff played Sellers.